Explore the categories below to learn more about being emergency prepared at uvu

 SAFETY TIPS AND SUGGESTIONS BEFORE ANY TYPE OF EMERGENCY OCCURS:

 2. Secure compressed gas cylinders to firm support (e.g. wall) by means of a strong chain or belt at the top and lower half of cylinders.
-(OSHA requires).
+(OSHA Required)

-6. Minimized the number of glass bottles containing flammable or extremely toxic materials.
-Use safety cans or flammable liquid storage cabinets where possible (Fire Code).
+6. Minimize the number of glass bottles containing flammable or extremely toxic materials.
+Use safety cans or flammable liquid storage cabinets where possible.
+(Fire Code, OSHA)

-10. Keep items stored on low levels, especially large and heavy objects.
+8. Keep items stored on low levels, especially large and heavy objects.
+(Earthquakes)

-11. If you are using any hazardous materials ensure a Safety Data Sheet is available for review of further health and safety information.
+9. If you are using any hazardous materials, ensure a Safety Data Sheet is available for review of further health and safety information.
+(OSHA)

-12. For optimal preparation, your department and/or building should have an Emergency Preparedness Plan in place.
-This includes an evacuation map, emergency telephone list, and emergency assembly area (a place all employees know to go to for accountability).
+10. For optimal preparation, your department and/or building should have an emergency preparedness plan in place.
+This includes an evacuation map, emergency telephone list, and emergency assembly area (a place all employees know to go for accountability).
+Building Marshal and Floor Captains in each building/house will assist with this.

 Snowstorms or Severe Weather